waimea-snoble/200DTD-Assesment/docs/Design.md

 ![Helps users recognize, diagnose, and recover from errors](images/help-recover-errors.png)

-I did not feel that the heuristic help and documentation was needed as the website is simple to use and the users shouldn't need any help when using the webite.
+I did not feel that the heuristic help and documentation was needed as the website is simple to use and the users shouldn't need any help when using the website.